 The Superintendent shall designate the employees who are authorized to administer medication that has been provided by a student’s parent.
 An authorized employee is permitted to administer the following medication in accordance with administrative regulations:

 Prescription medication in accordance with legal requirements.
-Additional medication procedures are found in the Student Handbook.

-Nonprescription medication as noted on the District-approved list, upon a parent's written request, when properly labeled and in the original container.
+Nonprescription medication as noted on the District-approved list in accordance with legal requirements.

-Other nonprescription medication, upon a parent's written request and with a physician's order, when properly labeled and in the original container.
+Other nonprescription medication in accordance with legal requirements and with a physician’s written order.

 Herbal substances or dietary supplements provided by the parent and only if required by the individualized education program or Section 504 plan for a student with disabilities.